AndreCouto95/Projeto_Forca/README.md

 # Game: The Hangman
 Created by André Couto.
-This game was created with the objective to improve my skills on python.
+This game was created with the objective to improve my python skills.